Identification of low energy nuclear recoils in a gas TPC with optical readout

+A possible consequence of occasional nearby clusters from nuclear recoils changing the distribution of $\xi$ is considered.
+The effect is expected to be reduced for the long clusters selected in the $CR$ control region.
+A systematic uncertainty due to the different shape of $\xi$ is estimated by applying the $CR$ selection on the \ambe clusters where the slimness is substituted, cluster-by-cluster, sampling the distribution in the no-source data.
+The difference in the $N^{AmBe}_{CR}$ is about 1\%, small with respect to the statistical uncertainty of $\varepsilon_{SF}$.

+In addition to the normalization correction of the cosmic-ray background to be applied before subtracting it from the source data, it has been mentioned earlier that occasional overlap of long tracks from this background and signal tracks moderately distort the cluster shape distributions.
+Splitting of a long track in the data with the source may happen because of a gradient change in the region of the overlap with a dense nuclear recoil cluster.
+The typical track lengths of cosmic rays and signal tracks are so different that in these occurrences the split tracks are still much longer than the signal ones, thus they are rejected.
+In other cases, when the overlap is close to the edges, the track length is increased, and the selection dismisses those clusters.
+Since the requirement on the track length is very loose, the effect on the signal efficiency is assumed to be negligible.

-In Fig.~\ref{fig:cosmics} the typical light density and polar angle (with respect the horizontal axis) distributions for long clusters of any energy, still dominated by cosmic rays, are shown for the \ambe and for the no-source sample, after having applied the $\varepsilon_{SF}$ scale factor to the latter.
+In Fig.~\ref{fig:cosmics} the typical light density and polar angle (with respect the horizontal axis) distributions for long clusters selected with the $CR$ requirements, except the energy one are shown for the \ambe and for the no-source sample, after having applied the $\varepsilon_{SF}$ scale factor to the latter.
 Clusters with $\delta<6$ are thus expected to be mostly coming from muon tracks, and they show indeed a polar angle which is shifted at values towards $90^\circ$.